So everyone was happy to know that Bella is not so easily gullible,

 "Is it terribly foolish to have a wedding without doing a rehearsal?"

-"Bella," Esme soothed "this isn't some gigantic church event.
-This is just you and Edward, exchanging vows and making a covenant in the sight of god and your family.
+"Bella," Esme soothed "this isn't some gigantic event.
+This is just you and Edward, exchanging vows and making a covenant in the sight of God and your family.
 Nothing is going to go wrong, and even if it did, who cares?
-Everyone that will be here loves you and loves Edward."
+Everyone who that will be here loves you and loves Edward."

 "Besides," Rose grinned mischievously, "What fun would this be if everything runs all silky-smooth and perfect?
 You gotta give me something for ammo.
 All of this mush is dragging me down, babe!"
 Everyone laughed as Rose attempted to sound tough.